 $collection = new MyCollection([1, 2, 3]);

-You can add your methods available on all instances of your custom collection.
+This allows you to add custom methods that will be available on all instances of your custom collection.

 Collection Macros

-Macros allow you to define custom methods that will be available on all collections globally:
+Macros let you define custom methods that can be used on all collections globally:

 Collection::macro('multiply', function () {